BrandevCode/BrandonChanWebsite/_posts/offline/2021-05-09-what is the point of Art.md

 highlight: 1
 ---

-## What Is Art?

-<img alt="Starry Night" loading="lazy" src="/images/posts/art/Starry Night.gif" class="right-align pixelart">

 First I would like to preface that defining art is pretty much impossible.
 Art can be objective or subjective based on our personal preference towards it.

+## My Definition Of Art

+<img alt="Starry Night" loading="lazy" src="/images/posts/art/Starry Night.gif" class="right-align pixelart">

-So what art is, depends on the person.
+The definition of what art is depends on the person.
 For me personally, I believe these definitions are the closest way that we can describe art.

 1. There is no generally agreed definition of what constitutes art.
 2. Art is an **expression** or application of human creative **skill** and **imagination**.